baezortega/baezortega.github.io/_posts/2018-10-14-hypersphere-sampling.md

     ## [1] 3.127443

-It seems that we should sample quite a bit longer if we are to obtain an acceptable estimate of 𝜋!
+It seems that we need to sample quite a bit longer before arriving to an acceptable estimate of 𝜋!

 We have seen that the acceptance-rate problem derives from the fact that we are sampling from a distribution which does not exactly match the region we are interested in.
-Let us now turn to a slightly more sophisticated approach, where the coordinates are sampled not from a uniform distribution between –1 and 1, but from a standard Gaussian (or normal) distribution.
-We will see that, by using a simple transformation, a vector of *D* Gaussian random numbers can be converted into a random point inside the *D*-dimensional unit hypersphere, or even on its surface.
-This method achieves perfect sampling, meaning that no samples have to be rejected, and thus the acceptance rate is 1.
-Hence, this algorithm will not suffer from the efficiency concerns of the previous one.
+Let us now turn to a different approach, where the coordinates are sampled not from a uniform distribution between –1 and 1, but from a standard Gaussian (or normal) distribution.
+We will see that, by applying a clever transformation, a vector of *D* Gaussian random numbers can be converted into a random point inside the *D*-dimensional unit hypersphere, or even on its surface.
+This method achieves perfect sampling, meaning that no samples need to be rejected.
+Hence, this algorithm will be free from the efficiency concerns of the previous one.

 Let us begin by sampling points as vectors of *D* independent Gaussian coordinates.
 In two dimensions, we sample two coordinates, *x* and *y*, which gives the following distribution of samples.